LyingCortex/microwave-filter-synthesis-rust/docs/refactor-roadmap.md

 If starting today, the single best next step is:

-strengthen the domain model in `spec` so filter class, approximation family, and performance intent are separate concepts has already been completed.
+make the domain model in `spec` more explicit so filter class, approximation family, and performance intent are separate concepts.

-The highest-leverage remaining refactor is now integrating generalized Chebyshev helper outputs more deeply into the primary approximation pipeline.
+The highest-leverage algorithm work is reducing the matrix placeholder fallback and expanding fixture-backed validation of the generalized Chebyshev pipeline.